StuMcardle/stumcardle/README.md

 ### 👋 A little bit about me

-A creative entrepreneur turned full-stack web developer with a passion for front-end development.
+A creative entrepreneur turned full-stack web developer with a passion for React and front-end development.
 I am always looking to learn new technologies and grow as a developer.
 Sociable and dynamic.
 Self-motivated with a vision for new ideas and creativity.
 I enjoy researching and solving problems whether it’s in a team environment or working independently.
 I am always looking for ways to learn and improve on my current skills.
 ***

 ### <a name="skills">🤹 Skills</a>